 How to photograph the partial solar eclipse

-How to photograph the solar eclipse from North America
+How to photograph the solar eclipse at sunrise

-Whether or not you’re in the right place for a ‘ring of fire’ or just a partially eclipsed Sun, everyone in North America will have a challenging time.
-“If you are shooting the eclipse at sunrise, then the first requirement is a site with a flat, unobstructed horizon to the northeast, perhaps with some scenic foreground feature if it's a unique photo you are after,” says Dyer.
+To capture the intrinsically odd-looking view of an eclipsed sun rising in the east the only location on land is western Iceland, where a partially eclipsed sun will rise in the southeastern sky and almost immediately reach its maximum of 20% obscuration when about 3º above the horizon.
+“If you are shooting the eclipse at sunrise, then the first requirement is a site with a flat, unobstructed horizon, perhaps with some scenic foreground feature if it's a unique photo you are after,” says Dyer.
 He advises scouting a site on the mornings prior to the eclipse to take test shots with the gear you plan to use, as the exposures on the mornings before the eclipse won’t be too different than on eclipse day if the weather is the same.

-Even for the well prepared, this eclipse is going to be tricky.
-“Sunrise eclipses are a challenge, not only because of the high prospect of clouds or haze, but because the Sun can be too bright to shoot well without a filter but too dim to shoot with a normal solar filter,” he adds.
-That solar filter is absolutely required for all stages of the eclipse once the Sun rises high enough to be at its normal brightness – and that includes the ‘ring of fire’.
+Even for the well prepared, this kind of eclipse shot is tricky.
+“Sunrise eclipses are a challenge, not only because of the high prospect of clouds or haze, but because the sun can be too bright to shoot well without a filter but too dim to shoot with a normal solar filter,” he adds.
+That solar filter is absolutely required for all stages of the eclipse once the Sun rises high enough to be at its normal brightness.

 How to photograph the solar eclipse from the UK

 Things are different in Europe, where all photographers will need a solar filter whatever the weather.
-In London the eclipse peaks at 11:13am BST on June 10, 2021 when 20% of the Sun will be eclipsed.
-In Cardiff it’s 22% at 11:08am, in Edinburgh it’s 31% at 11:17 am and in Belfast it’s 30% at 11:11am.
-It will happen at an altitude of 50º-55°, so over halfway up in the southeastern daytime sky.
+In London the eclipse takes place between 10:08 am and 11:51 pm, peaking at 10:59 am when 15% of the Sun will be eclipsed.
+In Cardiff it’s 12% at 10:56 am, in Edinburgh it’s 19% at 10:55 am and in Belfast it’s 14% at 10:53am.
+It will all happen at an altitude of about 12º-20º, so reasonably high up in the southeastern daytime sky.
 Finding a low horizon won’t be necessary.

 Future solar eclipses